pqrs-org/pqrs.org/sites/karabiner-elements/content/en/docs/help/how-to/key-repeat/index.md

 ---
-title: 'How to adjust the key repeat rate'
+title: 'Is it possible to adjust the key repeat rate?'
 weight: 300
 ---